The coinage of Apollonia and Dyrrhachium:

 - Countermark on a Heracles/Pegasus drachma?

-Usually one, sometimes two or even more different countermarks can be seen on the same coin.
-The ancient technique was simple: the coin is placed on a flat, hard surface, and the small diameter, usually cylindrical punch die is placed on the surface of the coin.
-With a hammer blow, the punch sinks into the coin, leaving a sharp edged mark; with the device visible at the bottom of the impression.
+Usually one, sometimes two or even more different countermarks can be seen on the same piece.
+The ancient technique was simple: the coin was placed on a flat, hard surface, and the small diameter, usually cylindrical punch die is placed on the surface of the coin.
+With a hammer blow, the punch sank into the coin leaving a sharp edged mark, with the device visible at the bottom of the impression.
 Because this is usually well below the surface of the coin, the countermark is less affected by wear in circulation.
 However, if the punch die is not hard enough (relative to the hardness of the coin), the image may be blurred.
 The procedure flattens the image on the opposite side of the coin.

-Countermarks are infrequent on Illyrian coins, the most are on the Corinthian type staters of Dyrrhachium; very few on cow/calf type staters; and I have never seen any countermarked cow/calf type drachma.
-There is a single Hercules/Pegasus coin with a questionable countermark.
+Countermarks are infrequent on Illyrian coins.
+There has been no systematic study on this topic, so I try to put here all information I can find.
+The most countermarked pieces are the Corinthian type staters of Dyrrhachium; very few on cow/calf type staters; and I have never seen any countermarked cow/calf type drachma.
+There is a single Hercules/Pegasus coin on which Meta suspects a countermark (Osijek 48 = Meta D76/R88, plate XXIV); it requires confirmation.

 There are about 336 Corinthian type (Athena/Pegasus) staters catalogued by Meta (see in Further reading) attributable to Dyrrhachium by small symbols and/or legends, minted after 350 BC (when similar coins were minted in several other Balkan places).
 17 of them (5%) are countermarked: 11 with griffin's head, 6 with trident.
 Meta's book doesn't discuss the countermarks.